 Social coding gives developers a better way to work together and collaborative code service GitHub helps make it possible.
-Built in 2008 on the ethos of peer coding and bringing people together, GitHub currently has 26 million customers and is doing $110 million in revenue with a valuation of $2 billion.
+Built in 2008 on the ethos of peer coding and bringing people together, GitHub currently has 34.7 million users and was reportedly doing $300 million in revenue this time last year when it was purchased by Microsoft for $7.5 billion (last updated 6/10/19).

 In this episode of Pricing Page Teardown, Patrick and Peter dig into how GitHub tailors their pricing strategy to the technical aptitude of their buyer, and how that often-overlooked idea helped define their overall user-based pricing model.